 This guide will walk you through the steps for repairing bleed marks on the asphalt.
-Whether you’re a homeowner or a road contractor, this guide is for you!
+Whether you’re a business owner, property manager or a road contractor, this guide is for you!
 So, let’s get started.

 What Is Asphalt Bleeding?